 Dr Samantha Phillips is a local resident who completed her medical degree and training in both regional New South Wales and Victoria.
 She enjoys working and living in rural communities, providing medical care for a wide range of patients.
 Dr Phillips joins us as a GP Registrar – a fully qualified doctor undertaking specialist training as a general practitioner.

-In her personal time, Gracie enjoys reading, swimming and bushwalking.
+In her personal time, she enjoys travelling, reading and swimming.

 Dr Yen Pham, GP Registrar